docQodly/docs/docs/studio/design-webforms/components/datatable.md

 ---
 import Column from '@site/src/components/Column'

-The **DataTable** component is a versatile element designed to present data in a tabular format, akin to a table.
-It excels at iterating over a specified datasource, transforming it into a structured list composed of rows and columns.
-In the DataTable, attributes are represented as columns, and entities are represented as rows.
-Additionally, a DataTable includes a header row for labeling columns.
+The **DataTable** component is a versatile UI element used to display data in a tabular format, resembling a table.
+It efficiently iterates through a designated datasource, converting it into an organized list comprising rows and columns.
+In the DataTable, columns represent attributes, rows represent entities, and a header row labels the columns.

 ## Use Cases